-The 6.2-liter V8 Supercharged LS9 is an engine produced by General Motors for use in high-performance vehicles.
-Being one of a handful of GM engines assembled by hand, the LS9 is part of GM’s 4th-generation V8 Small Block engine family and is notorious for being the automaker’s most powerful production engine.
+The 6.2-liter V8 Supercharged LS9 was produced by General Motors for use in high-performance vehicles, and is still available as a crate engine offering from Chevrolet Performance.
+Being one of a handful of GM engines assembled by hand, the LS9 is part of GM’s fourth-generation V8 Small Block engine family and is notorious for being the automaker’s most powerful production engine.
 It was produced for the sixth-generation Corvette ZR1 — the flagship of the Corvette lineup.

-The supercharged LS9 is the most powerful production engine GM has ever offered.
-It is the standard engine in the Corvette ZR1 and helps it achieve enviable performance benchmarks.
-It is civil at low speeds and remarkably tractable at all speeds.
+When the supercharged LS9 debuted, it was the most powerful production engine ever offered by General Motors.
+It was the standard engine in the C6 Corvette ZR1, helping it to achieve enviable performance benchmarks.
+The engine was praised for its civility at low speeds, and remarkable tractability at all speeds.
 Percolating beneath the civil demeanor, however, is a deep well of power.
-An advanced, Gen IV supercharger with a unique four-lobe rotor design helps the LS9 produce its admirable, broad performance range.
+A twin-rotor Eaton R2300 supercharger with a unique four-lobe rotor design helps the LS9 produce its admirable, broad performance range.

 - Deck Plate Honing: A precision machining process typically reserved for high-performance engines, is used on the LS9 cylinder block to maximize engine life, reduce friction between engine parts and increase horsepower.
 It is advantageous in applications where cylinder head pressures are greater than average – such as with a supercharged engine – to ensure cylinder sealing and prevent scuffing of the piston against the bore wall.
 In the LS9 engine, this means improved bore life and ring sealing.
 True bores and better sealing are keys to optimizing power.